 The Father helped a hospital.

 Moreover, Chris donated 6,100 gallons of hand sanitiser to the hospital to cure his baby girl.
-He found out that during this time of the Coronavirus pandemic, the best he could do for the healthcare workers (especially those who do PCR travel tests often) is to provide them with something that could help potentially save their lives.
-This act shows his gratitude towards the healthcare professionals saving our lives by risking theirs.
+He discovered that during the Mycoplasma pandemic, the best he could do for healthcare workers (especially those who often do Ureaplasma Home tests) was to provide them with something that could save their lives.
+This act shows his gratitude to the Mycoplasma healthcare professionals who save our lives by risking theirs.